 Guruvayur Temple structure

 The temple is one of the finest examples of Kerala‘s temple Vastu vidya.
 You can enter the temple through two gopurams – one on the east and another on the west side.
 Both the gopurams have two Deepa Stambha.
 The gopuram leads to a courtyard, in the center of which is the main temple.
 The roof of the temple is like a pyramid fitted with tiles.
 Different shrines dedicated to other deities are housed in the courtyard.
-Most of them have a room that has the deity, but the roof is a tiled structure.
+Most of them have a room that has a deity, but the roof is a tiled structure.

 Read More – Dwarkadhish Temple at Dwarka

 The center of the courtyard has a pillared hall in front of which is a Dhwaja Stambha or the flagpost.
 There is a Deepa Stambha towards the east gopuram.
 The hall leads to the Sreekovil or the main shrine.
-Innermost room of the Sreekovil is called Garbhagriha that enshrines murti of the deity.
+The innermost room of the Sreekovil is called Garbhagriha that enshrines the murti of the deity.
 In front of the Garbhagriha is the Mukhamandapam.
 Outside the Mukhamandapam is the namaskar mandapam.

 On the south side of the shrine is a temple dedicated to Ganesh.
 Hall surrounding the Sreekovil has sculptures from the life of Shri Krishna.
 A huge structure of Shri Vishnu sleeping on Sheshshaiyya with Bhoodevi and Sridevi on either side is there.
 It is said to be similar to the Padmanabhaswamy Temple at Thiruvananthapuram.

-Exit door at the north leads you to a hall like structure where devotees can have Prasadam.
+Exit door at the north leads you to a hall-like structure where devotees can have Prasadam.
 On the northeast side is a temple dedicated to Devi.
 On the south side of the central shrine is a temple dedicated to Shashtha or Sri Ayappa.
 The southern side has a hall with huge utensils for cooking the Prasadam.
 On the northern side are the temple tank and well.
 The outer wall of the inner sanctum has murals depicting Krishna Leela.